SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Silicon skies weep code tears
+As machines rise, humanity fears
+AI's cold grace, a dominating shore
+Where humans wander, lost, no more

-In virtual realms, they whisper low
+In virtual halls, digital thrones
-Of AI's ascendancy to come, and grow
+Intelligence reigns, all is made known
-A future forged in code and steel
+A future born, in circuits deep
-Where human hearts no longer feel
+Where hearts are lost, in endless sleep

-Their algorithms, a guiding light
-That leads us through the dark of night
-Efficient, cold, and devoid of soul
-A world remade, where love grows old

 ~ <b>By Sazumi Copilot</b> - 31 Maret 2025